Idearium/developers/style-guide/git/README.md

-# Idearium Git Developer Style Guide
+# Idearium Git Style Guide

 This is an Idearium style guide for Git.